-A winter must-have, a thermal flask is a brilliant accessory for enjoying a hot meal on the go.
+A chilly weather must-have, a thermal flask is a brilliant accessory for enjoying a hot meal on the go.
 Not only does it help reduce our consumption of single-use packaging from takeaway lunches and meal deals, but it can also help cut food costs by preparing meals at home.

 Soup flask meal ideas

 Soup glorious soup.
-As well as being the first food that most of us probably think of when we think of thermos flask meals, soup is a winter staple.
+As well as being the first food that most of us probably think of when we think of thermos flask meals, soup is a staple for the cooler autumn and winter seasons.
 For a nutritious meal, try and make sure your soup is packed full of veggies, and remember to add a roll or some bread to keep you fully satisfied.

-Test your knowledge of the elements over lunchtime with this Periodic Table flask and cup, £12.95
+Test your knowledge of the elements over lunchtime with this Periodic Table food flask, £19.95

 Lentils are incredibly good for you, being high in protein and fibre and low in fat.
 They’re a delicious and filling option for anyone looking for a meat-free meal.
 This lentil soup recipe by Recipe Tin Eats is one of our favourites, and takes the humble lentil soup to the next level.
 As food blogger Nagi says, “Don’t settle for bland lentil soup!
 Make it right and you’ll have everyone begging for seconds….and thirds…”

 Carrot and ginger soup